Understanding Roles

 Member

-• Make reservations on aircraft they have access to
+• Make reservations on aircraft they've been granted access to

 • Edit and cancel their own reservations